The MRF Operations Forum is the only event specifically dedicated to plant operations, not policy and markets.

 Materials and Markets Have Changed Plant Operations

-At the same time, material flows have changed.
-Lightweighting means that the volume of material that constitutes a ton has grown drastically.
-Long fiber has largely disappeared from the flows with the reduction in newspapers, while single-sheet fiber, old corrugated containers (OCC) and boxboard volumes have grown.
+Material flows have also significantly changed.
+Lightweighting means the volume of material that constitutes a ton has increased.
+Long fiber has largely disappeared from the streams with the reduction in newspapers, while single-sheet fiber, old corrugated containers (OCC), and boxboard volumes have grown.

 All of this has occurred while end markets in China have all but disappeared, creating a new paradigm for quality measurement and materials marketing with a growing emphasis toward domestic mills.